- Junior Presentation

 Students are responsible for coursework missed while attending the presentation.

 Many colleges conduct on-site admissions at the high school.
 During an on-site admission, a student who has followed the proper procedure, could meet with a college representative and get an immediate decision from the college representative regarding their admission status.
 During these face to face meetings with college admissions representatives, students are allowed an opportunity to personally describe their accomplishments, academic endeavors, and have their questions about the colleges answered.
 The procedure is as follows for on-site admissions:

-The dates and times of the college representative visits and on-site visits will be posted on the bulletin board outside of the Career Center.
+The dates and times of the college representative visits and on-site visits will be posted on the High School Website.

-A sign-up sheet will be available in the Career Center for students who want to be considered for an on-site admission interview.
+A sign-up Genius" will be available online for students who want to be considered for an on-site admission interview.
 Please understand that due to time constraints and college admission criteria, not all students who sign up will meet with the representatives.

 Any student who signs up for an on-site interview must also sign up for an informational session with the same college.

-If the hard copy application is required by the college, students are responsible for obtaining their own application.
+Most Colleges who participate in on-site admissions require a hard copy application.
+Students are responsible for obtaining their own application.
 The application must be completed by the student and turned in to their respective counseling office along with the application fee (only checks or money orders will be accepted) at least 2 days prior to their appointment with the college representative.